titu1994/DenseNet/README.md

 								   bottleneck=True, reduction=0.5)
 ```

-Weights for the DenseNet-40-12 model are provided which have been trained on CIFAR 10
+Weights for the DenseNet-40-12 model are provided ([in the release tab](https://github.com/titu1994/DenseNet/releases)) which have been trained on CIFAR 10.
+Please extract the appropriate weight file and add it to your weights directory.
+The default one is for Theano Backend with TH dim ordering.

 1. Run the cifar10.py script to train the DenseNet 40 model
 2. Comment out the `model.fit_generator(...)` line and uncomment the `model.load_weights("weights/DenseNet-40-12-CIFAR10.h5")` line to test the classification accuracy.